CrowdHailer/ruby-varieties/README.md

 Contents
 --------

--custom inject methods
+- custom inject methods
--creating and array of even numbers
+- creating and array of even numbers

 TO BE EXPANDED